Constitution of Australia: Chapter I: The Parliament

 Chapter I: The Parliament sets up the legislative branch of government.
 It consists of the monarch, the Senate, and the House of Representatives.
 It provides for the number of representatives to attend each body, and provides that the representatives attending both must be chosen directly by the electorate.

 Each electorate of the House of Representatives is apportioned equally by population, whereas senators are allocated unevenly between "original states", the territories, and future states (of which none presently exist).
 The House of Representatives is required to have twice as many members as the senate.
 Chapter I also defines the role of the monarch in relation to the Parliament, although the monarch's own powers over legislation are now regarded as defunct.

 The chapter notably also provides for the powers of the Commonwealth parliament.
 The Parliament is not granted plenary power by the Constitution.
 Section 51 contains a list of topics Commonwealth Parliament is permitted to legislate upon (known as the heads of power).
 States may also legislate upon these topics, but Commonwealth law prevails in the event of inconsistency between the laws.
 Section 52 contains a brief list of topics that only the Commonwealth may legislate upon.

 Some relevant powers of the governor-general are provided here: to summon, prorogue or dissolve the Parliament, and to give or refuse royal assent to federal bills.

 Other matters dealt within the chapter include eligibility issues for voting or standing in elections; and miscellaneous matters regarding parliamentary procedures and allowances.

 Chapter II: The Executive Government

 Chapter II: The Executive Government sets down the powers of the executive government.
 Executive power is vested in the monarch and is exercisable by the governor-general, who appoints the Federal Executive Council and is to act with its advice.
 The governor-general is empowered to appoint and dismiss ministers, and is the Commander-in-Chief of the Australian armed forces.
 However, the Constitution does not set out explicitly the constitutional conventions of responsible government that require the governor-general to act on the advice of ministers and the existence of cabinet and the prime minister.
-This was intentional on the part of the framers of the constitution, however the High Court has found that the structure of the Constitution makes clear that the document was designed to facilitate this form of government.
+This was intentional on the part of the framers of the constitution; nonetheless, the High Court has found that the structure of the Constitution makes clear that the document was designed to facilitate this form of government.